MLCB/mlcb.github.io/index.md

 **Submissions should be suitably anonymized and meet the requirements for double-blind reviewing.**

-All submissions to the Research track will be anonymously peer reviewed and will be evaluated on the basis of their technical content.
-A strong submission to the workshop typically presents a new learning method that yields new biological insights, or applies an existing learning method to a new biological problem.
-However, submissions that improve upon existing methods for solving previously studied problems will also be considered.
-Examples of research presented in previous years can be found online at http://raetschlab.org:10080/nipscompbio/previous.
+All submissions will be anonymously peer reviewed and will be evaluated on the basis of their technical content.

-The workshop allows submissions of papers that are under review or have been recently published in a conference or a journal.
+The workshop allows submissions of papers (for both tracks) that are under review or have been recently published in a conference or a journal.
 This is done to encourage presentation of mature research projects that are interesting to the community.
 The authors should clearly state any overlapping published work at the time of submission.